 And when they do accept you, you are well on your way to love and happiness.

-And if you don't want to go through all this hassle, then just join a Herpes Dating Site, and you can meet someone special that already has the Herpes virus.
+And if you don't want to go through all this hassle, then just join a Herpes Dating Site, and you can meet someone special that already has the herpes virus.